tlbtlbtlb/tlbcore/README.md

  * geom/geom_math adds basic geometrical operations on Armadillo's vector & matrix types.
  * geom/solid_geometry can read STL files (a polyhedron defined by a bunch of triangles) and compute simple geometrical properties like center of mass
  * numerical/polyfit has 3 and 5 degree polynomials and routines for fitting to sampled data

-Gene Library
---
- * Defines a way of modifying constants in source code that will someday be used to evolve control loops

 Build Problems